Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

 But Sea Salt will sometimes throw in a surprise.
 It will at times look very blue – often when you least expect it.
 If you don’t know to expect it, that is!

-NOTE: NO paint colors will look the same at varying times of the day or in two different places.
+NOTE: NO paint colors will look the same at different times of the day or in two different places.
 But Sea Salt is even more of a chameleon than many paint colors are.

 Use paint swatches (my favorites are these peel and stick samples from Samplize) to help you know EXACTLY how your lighting and nearby decor will impact the appearance of your favorite colors.